rtayne/TO-SQLHTTP/README.md

 # TO-SQLHTTP-Server
-SQLHTTP.ahk - An AutoHotkey script with an SQLite HTTP Server.
+TOSQLHTTP.ahk - An AutoHotkey script with an SQLite HTTP Server.

 * Provides HTTP access to the stats Table for a to.db from toutils/todbmanger: